nwdigitalradio/n7nix/CORE_INSTALL.md

 * You will be required to supply the following:
   * Your callsign
   * SSID used for direwolf APRS (recommend 1)
-* When the script finishes & you see *Initial install script FINISHED* the new RPi image has been initialized and AX.25 & direwolf are installed.
+* When the script finishes & you see *core install script FINISHED* the new RPi image has been initialized and AX.25 & direwolf are installed.

 ## After CORE install